azfar-rayan/pharmacy-management-system-in-Java/README.md

 - Eclipse IDE

 ## Commands to Start the Application
-- Make a database named `pharmacy`.I
+- Make a database named `pharmacy`.
 - In phpmyadmin import the `pharmacy.sql` for the above database.
 - Import the project into the Eclipse Workspace
 - Open the `src` folder, then `main`folder.